 New this season is White Pow Wow echinacea.

-May Dreams Gardens for creating a space for garden bloggers to record what is bloom on the 15th of each month.
+Many thanks to May Dreams Gardens for creating a space for garden bloggers to record what is bloom on the 15th of each month.

 Here is what is blooming in Garden337.
 It’s been a great gardening summer so far…